haf/expecto/README.md

 ### `runTests`

 Signature `ExpectoConfig -> Test -> int`.
 Runs the passed tests with the passed configuration record.
-Note: now depricated please use CLIArgs below.
+Note: now deprecated please use CLIArgs below.

 ### `runTestsWithArgs`

 Signature `ExpectoConfig -> string[] -> Test -> int`.
 Runs the passed tests and also overrides the passed `ExpectoConfig` with the command line parameters.
-Note: now depricated please use CLIArgs below.
+Note: now deprecated please use CLIArgs below.

 ### `runTestsWithCLIArgs`